8LWXpg/pdfOCR/README.md

 # pdfOCER

-Make pdf searchable with ghostscript, and use powershell for multithreading.
+A wrapper of ghostscript, use powershell for multithreading.

 ## Requirements